Disappearance of Simon Parkes: Theories

 Deliberate disappearance or AWOL (absent without leave) were originally suspected, with authorities pressing their emphasis on looking for a person, not a body.
 Parkes had left his passport, all his possessions, and Christmas presents behind on the ship, and his family later said he had written a letter telling them that he would be home for Christmas.
-Shipmates later confirmed that Parkes was looking forward to going home for Christmas and that he had also arranged for special dockside passes so that his family could greet him when the ship arrived back in the UK.
+Shipmates later confirmed that Parkes was looking forward to going home for Christmas and that he had also arranged for special dockside passes so that his family could greet him when the ship arrived back in the United Kingdom.

 Subsequent events

 In 2001, Petty Officer Allan Grimson was convicted of killing two young men.
 Both had been in the Royal Navy and been killed on the 12 December of each year (1997 and 1998).
 As Parkes had disappeared on the 12 December 1986, and Grimson was serving aboard Illustrious at that time, parallels were drawn between Parkes' disappearance and the murders.
 In 2003, Hampshire Police flew out to Gibraltar and arranged for new searches to take place which involved cadaver dogs and digging in three areas; around the South Barracks, around Rosia Lane (where the Naval function was held in 1986) and Trafalgar Cemetery.
 The searches were unsuccessful.

 In July 2005, the BBC broadcast a programme called Body Hunt; the Search for Simon Parkes.
 This prompted someone to call in and give certain details which the police described as "vital information".
 In October of the same year, Parkes' disappearance was given a slot on Crimewatch.
 Through his solicitor, Grimson appealed to Ofcom about both programmes citing a number of complaints such as not being given enough time to respond to issues in the programme, the lack of other suspects and the fact that he had denied any connection to Parkes' disappearance.

 In December 2019, Hampshire Police stated that they had received information that Parkes' body could be buried in Trafalgar Cemetery in Gibraltar.
-A new search will be conducted, even after unsuccessful attempts to find his body after a search in 2003.
+A new search was conducted, even after unsuccessful attempts to find his body after a search in 2003.

+In December 2025 the police have ended their investigation unless new evidence emerges in the future.